Teaching Jane Eyre: A Professor’s Perspective

 Considering Jane Eyre a modern heroine

-We can definitely consider Jane Eyre a modern heroine.
-She wants to dispose of her life and her future according to her conscience, beyond conventions and circumstances, defending her own dignity and free will, stating she is Mr Rochester’s equal, a man’s equal.
+Though Jane Eyre came to be in the 1840s she can be considered a modern heroine.
+She wants to fulfill her life and her future according to her conscience, beyond conventions and circumstances.
+She defends her dignity and free will, avowing that she is the equal of Rochester, or indeed, that of any man.

-That can sound obvious to us, present day readers, but definitely it was not current opinion in Victorian England.
-In fiction as in real life, the social and psychological inferiority of women was a dogma universally accepted.
+This might sound obvious present-day readers, but it wasn’t the prevailing opinion in Victorian England.
+In fiction as in real life, the social and psychological inferiority of women was universally accepted.

 . . . . . . . . . .